 Like any product however, there are many types of range cookers to choose from.

 A key variant for range cookers is the fuel type they use and how they work.
 Here we’ll look at the different types of range cookers to help you decide on the best one for you.
 We often get asked which range cooker is best, but there’s no one comprehensive answer for that.
 The best range cooker is the one that meets your specific needs the best.

 Ceramic range cookers are essentially electric range cookers with a ceramic hob finish.
 They’re a popular choice since they boast a perfectly flat hob that’s really easy to clean.

 Not only do ceramic range cookers look great but they also perform brilliantly.
 They pre-heat quickly and offer a wide range of cooking methods as well as more control options to keep you on-top-of your cooking.

-Gas Range Cookers
+What are Gas Range Cookers?

 Gas range cookers have both gas ovens and gas hobs, giving instant heat from a gas powered flame.
 This allows you to cook on the hob instantly, and speeds up how quickly the oven reaches temperature.